 With the Fetch TV, you can record two channels at once, while also watching a third channel, whereas the Telstra TV doesn’t have this ability.
 Recorded content through your Fetch TV can be streamed directly to your phone or other devices.

 Price-wise, Telstra TV comes out at $9 per month if you opt to bundle on a 24-month Telstra plan, or $216 outright.
-Ordering Telstra TV with a Telstra NBN plan will also get you a month of Foxtel Now for free, so you can stream stuff like Game of Thrones, Chernobyl and Watchmen.
+Ordering Telstra TV with a Telstra NBN plan will also get you three months of the BINGE standard plan for free, so you can stream stuff like Game of Thrones, Chernobyl and Watchmen.

-In comparison, the ‘Fetch Mini’ can be added to your Optus plan from $5 per month, while the ‘Fetch Mighty’ is included in Optus’ $90 and $120 Entertainer plans.
-Fetch is also provided bundled with plans from other telcos iiNet, Internode, Dodo, iPrimus and Aussie Broadband, with prices varying between each provider.
+In comparison, the ‘Fetch Mini’ can be added to your Optus plan from $10 per month, while the ‘Fetch Mighty’ is available from an extra $15 monthly.
+Fetch is also provided bundled with plans from other telcos including iiNet, Internode, Dodo, iPrimus and Aussie Broadband, with prices varying between each provider.
+Fetch channel packs are also available from $6 per month, although some providers may offer one or more packs as part of a Fetch bundle.

 Telstra TV vs Fetch: compare at a glance